GeWu-Lab/MokA/README.md

 - Download image and video pretrain dataset from [Video-LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/TRAIN_AND_VALIDATE.md);
 - Download audio pretrain dataset from [AudioCaps](https://github.com/cdjkim/audiocaps);
 - The used fine-tuning dataset is MUSIC-AVQA.
 Prepare the corresponding data and annotation [Here](https://github.com/GeWu-Lab/Crab?tab=readme-ov-file).
+- In addition, get data and annotation of the AVE dataset [Here](https://github.com/GeWu-Lab/Crab?tab=readme-ov-file).

 Set the path of pretrain dataset at:
 ```